-410. Krajišnik submits that Counsel Stewart and his team failed to effectively cross-examine witnesses against him.
-He contends, their evidence relied on by the Trial Chamber is unreliable.
-Krajišnik relies on Counsel Stewart's testimony and a number of statements by Counsel Stewart and Co-counsel Loukas at trial.
-Having carefully perused these statements, the Appeals Chamber considers them indicative of the fact, acknowledged above, that Krajišnik's Defence was not without difficulties.
-However, they fall short of showing that the evidence of the witnesses in question is unreliable as argued.
-Indeed, during his testimony Counsel Stewart failed to identify specific instances where his cross-examination was hampered, and Krajišnik did not confront him with any.
-Quite to the contrary, Counsel Stewart testified that he and his team were
+410. Krajišnik submits that Counsel Stewart and his team failed to effectively cross-examine witnesses against him.964 As a result, he contends, their evidence relied on by the Trial Chamber is unreliable.965 Krajišnik relies on Counsel Stewart's testimony and a number of statements by Counsel Stewart and Co-counsel Loukas at trial.966 Having carefully perused these statements, the Appeals Chamber considers them indicative of the fact, acknowledged above,967 that Krajišnik's Defence was not without difficulties.
+However, they fall short of showing that the evidence of the witnesses in question968 is unreliable as argued.
+Indeed, during his testimony Counsel Stewart failed to identify specific instances where his cross-examination was hampered,969 and Krajišnik did not confront him with any.970 Quite to the contrary, Counsel Stewart testified that he and his team were